 Advanced Placement Exceptions

 Students earning a 5 on the advanced placement biology exam, or a 6 or 7 on the International Baccalaureate exam, earn credit for General Biology I and II (020.151-2) and therefore do not need to take the courses.
-These students should consider taking General Physics during the freshman year.
-They should also explore freshman seminars and other offerings.
+These students should consider taking General Physics during the first year.
+They should also explore first seminars and other offerings.

 Advanced placement credits in 110.106-107 Calculus I and II will satisfy the requirement for the biology major.
 If a student tests into and successfully completes Calculus II, the biology department will waive the requirement for Calculus.
 These students, however, should consider additional math (Calculus III, Linear Algebra, Differential Equations) or statistics.
 This is especially important for students wishing to apply to medical school programs after graduation, since these programs usually require one year of mathematics and/or statistics courses taken while in college.

-Students should consider taking additional biology courses during their freshman and sophomore years.
+Students should consider taking additional biology courses during their first and sophomore years.
 This could include First Year Seminar (FYS), Protein Engineering and Biochemistry Lab (250.253), or independent research.